VKCOM/kphp/docs/kphp-language/static-type-system/kphp-type-system.md

  */
 ```

 *any* is a valid notation if you can't express a type with PHPDoc properly because it depends on external circumstances.
-For instance, arguments of [template functions](../howto-by-kphp/template-functions.md) are likely to be annotated with *any*.

 *any* is also useful to deal with covariance/contravariance in inheritance when you want to specify PHPDoc for a base method, but children methods have different types:
 ```php